Rosine Just (Jung) & Jakob Just![]()

 Guscha in canton Graubünden, where Jakob was born, was a small Walser village on steep slopes behind Maienfeld.
 Also known as Mutzen, it had been there for centuries.
 The area was setting for Johanna Spyri's Heidi (1880).

-Jakob's parents were Christian Just and Anna nee Kammerer (or Cammerer, per death record Jakob).
+Jakob's parents were Christian Just and Anna Kammerer (or Cammerer, per death record Jakob).
 Christian was a miller (per death record Jakob).
 He was born about 1785 and Anna about 1787 (per 1835 Census).
-There are records of earlier Just's at Guscha.
-Jacob Just (iCOB iOst) of 1742 still is recorded on a house marking and Christian Just is listed in a council roll of 1731.

-Timothy Philipp: Maienfeld page includes portion of 1835 Census (Volkszaehlung) for the Landquart River Valley villages and surrounding areas.
+www.mindspring.com/~philipp/maienfld.html Timothy Philipp: Maienfeld page (possibly no longer) has portion of 1835 Census (Volkszaehlung) for the Landquart River Valley villages and surrounding areas.
 The Census first listings 65-70 are Jakob, his parents and others who may include his brothers and sisters.
-The listing is "Jost", probably for a time a variant spelling.
-All other comparable entries in the 1835 census are Just, and the family at Guscha later was spelt Just.
-The 1835 Census shows at household Christian age 50, Anna g [nee] Kammerer age 48, Anna age 30 birthplace unknown, Chatrina age 28 birthplace Mailand, Anton age 25 birthplace Ruehtenschwort, Jakob age 16 birthplace Maienfeld, Margreth age 15, Christian age 12, Luzia age 7, Johannes age 1.
+The listing is "Jost", probably an error or a transient variation.
+The 1835 Census shows at household Christian age 50, Anna g [nee] Kammerer age 48, Anna age 30 birthplace unknown, Chatrina age 28 birthplace Mailand [Milan], Anton age 25 birthplace Ruehtenschwort, Jakob age 16 birthplace Maienfeld, Margreth age 15, Christian age 12, Luzia age 7, Johannes age 1.

 At Guscha carved on one of the ageless, substantial houses is the date of construction and names of first owners.
 David Shearer, an Australian descendant of Jakob, visited in 2006 and the marking he saw looks to be